 What is ecodesign?
 Another one of those trendy themes to make you look good and feel good about yourself?
 Maybe for some, but not for Flamme en rose.
 We commit ourselves daily to designing jewellery that respects the principles of sustainable development and the environment, avoiding the use of non-renewable resources and promoting the reuse and recycling of materials.
 This has been a priority since our creation in 2009.
 It is a value within our company that is just as important as customer service and the quality of our jewelry designs.

 Raw materials and Energy

 The gold we use is recycled and refined by a SCS (Scientific Global Services) certified company and we then produce our own alloys to ensure a high quality metal.
-We offer laboratory-created gemstones that are identical in every way to natural stones.
+We offer laboratory-grown gemstones that are identical in every way to natural stones.
 Their production causes less damage to the environment since it uses less water and does not require any polluting excavation that disfigures the landscape.

 All our jewellery is made in our Montreal workshop.
 90% of our suppliers reside in the same building as us.
 No raw material is lost since it is recycled or reused.
 Our display boxes can be brought back to the store and we offer all our customers the possibility to reuse the same one instead of a new one.

 We use recyclable shipping packaging and our invoices are printed on "tree-free" paper made from sugar cane.
 The location of our company allows all our employees to take public transportation to work.

 Our high-end manufacturing techniques and the quality of our raw materials guarantee the durability of all our jewellery.
 We offer a free refurbishment on all our creations.
 We recommend that you visit us every year to have your jewelry checked and cleaned.
 This annual visit allows us to make small repairs if necessary and to honour our policy of lifetime warranty.

 Sorting / End-of-waste